olayinkade/olayinkade.github.io/README.md

 **Are you wondering why Markdown is useful if your resume already looks fine in MS Word?** Firstly, you have to ability to edit your Markdown files with any text editor.
 As oppose to using only MS Word.
 Also, it is easy to maintain version control with Markdown files compared to Ms word documents.
 So you can have multiple people collaborating in one document.
 To read on more benefits of Markdown go to [Hackernoon article on Say yes to Markdown, no to MS Word ](https://hackernoon.com/say-yes-to-markdown-no-to-ms-word-be4692e7a8cd) has a good article on that.
 1. Open Markdown Editor
     Atom is an editor that allows you to create Markdown files and preview how it is going to look like rendered.
 To create a Markdown file you need to save the file with extension .md or .markdown.
 Then to preview the file, select packages -> Markdown preview -> Toggle preview.
-2. Paste in resume content
+2. Paste in your resume content
 3. Apply Markdown elements
 The three basic Markdown elements that you can use to format your Word doucment resume into Markdown are
 #### 1. Headings